-The price shown in the NYS Medicaid DME Services Fee Schedule; or >
+➤ The price shown in the NYS Medicaid DME Services Fee Schedule; or > the usual and customary price charged to the general public.

 Screen Prices

 The Medicaid Program does not establish maximum reimbursable fees for certain specialized enteral formulas as noted in the Fee Schedule section of the DME manual.
 The prices for certain specialized enteral formulas are screen prices as indicated by "BRSC" in the Fee Schedule.
 A screen price is a guideline to determine when an invoice must be attached to the Medicaid claim for payment.
 An invoice is required when the amount charged to Medicaid for the item exceeds the screen price.
 The claim will be pended for manual review and priced at acquisition cost (by invoice to the provider) plus 30%.